Cloud-Code-AI/.github/profile/README.md

 ## Hi there 👋

-Hello!
-We are working on developing an assistant powered by AI to streamline the cloud development process.
-Our team at BrowserAI is excited to share that we have several open-source initiatives underway to achieve our goal.
+We are currently focused on building BrowserAI - a library that enables anyone to run local LLMs directly in a browser - as well as our no-code platform Browseragent to build and deploy custom AI agents.

-If you have any questions or suggestions, please feel free to reach out to us at oss@cloudcode.ai.
-Additionally, we are planning to launch a Slack community to enhance communication.
-Stay tuned for updates on that!
+If you have any questions or suggestions, please reach out to us via Discord: https://discord.gg/ZqbxBUxUMw
 <!--

 **Here are some ideas to get you started:**